-Amana S. is a 3rd year Political Science student also completing the TESL certificate at SFU.
-She is interested in both teaching and learning about different cultures and languages and hopes to pursue a career relating to this.
-During her spare time you can find her reading, listening to music, or exploring the outdoors.
+Amana S. is a 4th year Political Science student also completing the TESL certificate at SFU.
+She is interested in both teaching and learning about different cultures and languages.
+To further pursue this interest, she plans to teach English abroad.
+During her spare time you can find her reading, discovering new music, or exploring the outdoors.

 Ashley B. is a fourth-year student completing a BA with English as her Major.
 She has experience helping other students from different cultural and linguistic backgrounds through leading tours of her high-school for new students and from having been a French tutor.
 Upon graduating from SFU, she looks forward to going to graduate school to pursue a Masters in English and wishes to travel to Japan in the future.

 Bessie W. is a 4th year communications student with an interest in social media and event planning.
 She has been an EAL peer for two years and enjoys learning about new cultures and languages.
 Her native language is English and Cantonese and she is currently improving her Mandarin.
 Her next bucket list destination is the UK and her favourite dogs are corgis (On Co-op term Spring, 2019).

 Josephine C. is a fourth year student pursuing a BA in Health Sciences.
 In her spare time, she enjoys learning new languages, watching TV, and hanging out with her friends.
 After graduation, she hopes to pursue a career relating to Healthcare or to continue with her studies and obtain a Master’s degree in Public Health.